openbotai/awesome-ai-agents/readpaper/README.md

 - LLaVA-Plus: Learning to Use Tools for Creating Multimodal Agents
 - ARVIS-1: Open-World Multi-task Agents with Memory-Augmented Multimodal Language Models

+第十一周
+- Testing Language Model Agents Safely in the Wild
+- GPT-4V in Wonderland: Large Multimodal Models for Zero-Shot Smartphone GUI Navigation

 ## 更多资源：